vmaffioli/answerme/README.md

-# simple-answer-bot
+# get-answers
 A package to allow simple javascript bots answers questions.

 ---

 ## Readme

-Simple-answer-bot was born from my <a href="https://viniciusmaffioli.herokuapp.com"> WebProfile Interview ChatBot</a>
+get-answers was born from my <a href="https://viniciusmaffioli.herokuapp.com"> WebProfile Interview ChatBot</a>

 The main objective of this package is receive a question as a String, compare with  memorized answers and return the answer as String.